Unless you thrive on the judgmental stares of others, you probably don’t like to get embarrassed or humiliated.

-You’ll find that after you express this in a safe environment, that the energy behind the emotions dissipate, and maybe you won’t feel the hate anymore.
+You’ll find that after you express this in a safe environment, the energy behind the emotions dissipates, and maybe you won’t feel the hate anymore.
 Maybe you’ll just be indifferent towards that person.
 You can still dislike someone and want nothing to do with them, but your anger or disdain towards them will no longer have power over you.

 Remember, the more intense the negative emotion towards someone else, the more power they have over you.
 Release those emotions, and you are free of their power.
 It’s possible you are stuck with them in one way or another, but your psychological state will be free of their grip.

 Hate isn’t meant to be permanent, it is meant to be expressed.
 Once expressed, there’s no need for it to exist anymore.

 The last item we talked about is that if you have an unforgivable past, by your own definition not anyone else’s, then give.
 Give what you’ve learned to others so that they will not follow the same path.
 And if you can’t do that, find other ways to give.
 Giving brings meaning, purpose, and passion to your life.
 There’s no need to live with the pain of regret, especially when there are other people that really need what you have to offer to the world.

 After my brother crashed on his skates, we managed to find a water spigot at the back of a building and got him cleaned up.
 He was a little dazed and confused, but we managed to skate home to get a better assessment of the damage to his face.